How close to the edge is your business model?

 Many industry sources are now advocating that edge computing is increasingly an important topic being discussed in the boardroom.
 Leading analysts such as Gartner are reporting that the interest and demand for the capability to deliver edge cloud computing is growing exponentially.
 By 2022, 50% of enterprise-generated data will be created and processed by edge computing infrastructure.
 Furthermore, Gartner also reports that by 2025, the integration of a business’s IT infrastructure, in terms of delivery of content, will have increased fourfold compared to today where only 20% of infrastructure strategies integrate on-premises, colocation, cloud and edge.

-What is edge cloud computing and why should you be interested?
+What is edge computing and why should you be interested?

-For those not using or unaccustomed with the technology here is my view of edge computing simplified.
+This blog will explain what is edge computing and how it compares with cloud computing in its traditional format.
+Plus, the reasons you should be interested in Edge Computing.
+For those not using or unaccustomed to the technology here is my view of edge computing simplified.

-Edge computing is a relatively new term but the problems it is attempting to solve have been around for a very long time.
-The catalyst that is fuelling this quest is two-fold and is deeply rooted in our insatiable appetite for data on demand and instant connectivity.
-The IOT (Internet Of Things) threw a massive rock in the traditional computing pond to which the ripples are now hitting the shoreline.
+So, what is Edge computing?
+It is a relatively new term but the challenges it is attempting to solve have been around for a very long time.
+The catalyst that is fuelling this quest is two-fold and is deeply rooted in our insatiable appetite for data on-demand and instant connectivity.
+The IoT (Internet Of Things) threw a massive rock in the traditional computing pond to which the ripples are now hitting the shoreline by accelerating the deployment of services that has been termed “the fourth industrial revolution.”
+This revolution is where data is the commodity, not the development of machines and the physical manufacture of materials as seen in previous industrial revolutions.
+The other catalyst is our adoption of autonomous and self-learning machines including AI (Artificial Intelligence) which is placing additional computational demands on traditional IT models as vast amounts of raw and unclassified data stream into systems that must collate, assess, and repurpose this information.

-The two forces at work here are network latency (speed that data can be transmitted between two points) and volumes of data (how to sift the useful from the noise).
+As the hyper connected world continues to develop, the two limiting forces at work here are still very down to earth problems and planted firmly in the domain of large cloud data centre providers and network companies around the world.
+These two forces are network latency (speed that data can be transmitted between two points) and volumes of data stored and processed (how to sift the useful information from the noise).

 Why all the fuss now?

-The worlds network topology just won’t be able to keep up with all this data transfer and just like your internet at home goes slow when you’re your family are logged on.
-The speed at which data from these devices will slow down and, in some cases, become irrelevant or worthless in this real time world.
+In these situations, the world's network topology just will not be able to keep up with all this data transfer and just like your internet at home goes slow when your family are logged on.
+The speed at which data from these remote devices will slow down and, in the worst case, take too long to transmit or be transmitted too late and become irrelevant or worthless in this real-time world.

-The solution is to move the computation (sifting, processing and classifying data) close to the user or customer using gamelets and cloudlets (services deployed at the edge) before sending data back to a traditional core datacentre if required or for further processing.
+The solution is to move the computation (sifting, processing, and classifying data) closer to the user or customer using services deployed locally and at the edge of the central computing function (called gamelets and cloudlets) before sending data back to a traditional core datacentre.

 How does edge computing help?

 Firstly, edge computing network architecture removes the need to transmit large volumes of data between different points.
-Moving services to the edge enables the operations that are critical to the user (speed, relevance, usability etc) to be processed close to the consumer.
+Moving services to the edge enables the operations that are critical to the user (speed, relevance, usability, and security) to be processed close to the consumer.

-Secondly, business agility is accelerated as geographically relevant processing and data becomes technically possible without the need to maintain persistent network links.
-This leads to cost reductions in the deployment of micro systems in specific geographic, regulatory or political markets.
+As business agility by service providers is accelerated, geographically relevant processing of data becomes technically possible without the need to maintain persistent network links.
+The effect will be a cost reduction in the deployment of microsystems in specific geographic, regulatory, or political markets to support businesses moving into a new territory or new commercial lines.

 An important footnote to the activities described above is security.
-The ability to deploy edge computing network architecture closer to the user negates the need to move private and personal data (including voice) across a network to process it, an important threat vector for cybercriminals.
+The ability to deploy edge computing network architecture closer to the user negates the need to move private and personal data (including voice) across a network to process it, an important threat vector for cybercriminals, however, it places the network at the centre of all security based activities.

-How edge computing compares with cloud computing and edge computing vision and challenges
+Edge computing vs cloud computing and edge computing vision and challenges

-The importance of understanding a workload continues to be a strong determining factor to where a service is deployed, and this is one of the biggest differentiators of how edge computing compares with cloud computing.
+The importance of understanding a workload continues to be a strong determining factor in where a service is deployed, and this is one of the biggest differentiators of how edge computing compares with cloud computing.
 The main driver of these discussions is the continued interest in the use of containers and kubernetes as the best way to enable easy workload and service flexibility.
+The costs and complexities of the delivery of edge computing, and its effects on the already sunk CAPEX infrastructure is driving more business to move to a hybrid, hyper converged IT model.
+This model engages specific cloud services which are combined with physical owned or rented infrastructure at the edge, operated by managed service providers like Vissensa in combination with a traditional data centre or on-premise infrastructure and intelligent software, particularly focused on the network component.

-Successful CTO’s are spending time focused on how their edge computing vision and challenges will dovetail into businesses applications, rather than scaling the physical infrastructure.
-For many businesses this is a seismic move to aligning a service driven strategy in place of a traditional IT-architecture-driven strategy to provide agility that successful businesses need in an ever-changing world.
+Successful CTOs are spending time focused on how their edge computing vision and challenges will dovetail into businesses applications, rather than scaling the physical infrastructure.
+For many businesses, this is a seismic move to aligning a service driven strategy in place of a traditional IT-architecture-driven strategy to provide the agility that successful businesses need in an ever-changing world.

 Vissensa has a long history of being at the forefront of technical innovation and rode the wave of colocation, network connectivity, cloud and hybrid deployments.
 In a continued investment in technology that supports a wide range of market sectors across the world, Vissensa has continued to invest in datacentre capabilities.
 We can offer organisations a secure and resilient footprint across several geographically important locations offering edge computing on demand.
 Eliminating the need to purchase your own edge computing hardware and utilise best in class equipment from the top data centre providers.
 We can set this up quickly and at a fraction of the cost of building traditional hub and spoke services.